tapyu/glab/README.md

 # glab

 Interactive educational multipurpose package to process and analyse GNSS data.

-It contains:
-- The gLAB version 5.5.1.
-At the time I am writing it, it is the newest version.
-You can find all versions [here].
+**Context**: The gLAB installation process is not an easy task.
+On the one hand, the GUI part of [the gLAB version availabe along with the GNSS tutorial material (v5.2.0)][1] didn't work on Linux, but it contains the computational homeworks.
+On the other hand, the latest version of gLAB at the time of writing it (v5.5.1) worked perfectly on Linux, but it didn't have the computational homeworks, only the source code.
+Moreover, the directory structure of both versions is completely different.
+You can find the download link for all gLAB versions [here][6].

-- Tutorial homeworks, which was obtained from previous versions of gLAB and integrated to v5.5.1.
+Therefore, in order to create a straightfoward path to use gLAB with the computation homeworks, I've created a git submodule at `./gLAB/`, which contains both the version v5.5.1 for Linux and the tutorial material.
+In the future, newer versions may be easier to install it and `./gLAB/` will no longer be necessary.

 ## Installing